 Never put your cloud in one place…

 Welcome to distributed cloud.
+Don’t put your cloud in one place.
 Introduced by artificial intelligence (AI) and the Internet of Things (IoT) and multiple datacentres across multiple locations, the distributed cloud is about to change the world of work.
 Again.

 Gartner defines the distributed cloud as the ‘distribution of public cloud services to different physical locations while the operation, governance, updates and evolution of the services are the responsibility of the originating public cloud provider’.
 In short – cloud is moving away from centralised compute to decentralised compute but it offers the enterprise an interesting new twist in the cloud tale (or tail).